AbhiAgarwal/gallatin/Classes/The Seen and Unseen in Science/Class21/notes.md

-Section: Objectivity I. Reading Gender:
+Section: How a scientist sees.
+Reading Objectivity I:

 - Daston and Galison, Objectivity 11-34, 42-49, 55-68, 115-138